Loading Web-Font TeX/Math/Italic

 Conjecture 2.5.

-[Manik Dhar] Let $S\subset\mathbb{Z}^n$ be such that for all $(d_1,\ldots,d_r)\in ([N]^n)^r$, $S$ contains the GAP (for some translate $a_0$) $$\{a_0+i_1d_1+\cdots +i_rd_r : i_1,\ldots,i_r\in \{0,1,\ldots,k-1\}\}.$$ Then $|S|\geq N^{c_kn+o_{k\to\infty}(1)}$.
+[Manik Dhar] Let S\subset\mathbb{Z}^n be such that for all (d_1,\ldots,d_r)\in ([N]^n)^r, S contains the GAP (for some translate a_0) \{a_0+i_1d_1+\cdots +i_rd_r : i_1,\ldots,i_r\in \{0,1,\ldots,k-1\}\}.

-The case $r=1$ is a version of arithmetic Kakeya, and is known with bound $N^{0.59n+o_k(1)}$.
+The case r=1 is a version of arithmetic Kakeya, and is known with bound N^{0.59n+o_k(1)}.

 There is an equivalent entropic formulation.
-Let $X,Y_1,\ldots,Y_r$ be $\mathbb{Z}$-valued random variables such that $$H(X+a_1Y_1+\ldots+a_rY_r)\leq h\quad \forall a_1,\ldots,a_r\in \{0,1,\ldots,k-1\}.$$ Then $H(Y_1,\ldots,Y_r)\leq rhc_k$.
+Let X,Y_1,\ldots,Y_r be \mathbb{Z}-valued random variables such that H(X+a_1Y_1+\ldots+a_rY_r)\leq h\quad \forall a_1,\ldots,a_r\in \{0,1,\ldots,k-1\}.

 • Popular Furstenberg–Sárközy

-(Furstenberg–Sárközy) For all $\epsilon>0$, there exists $N_0=N_0(\epsilon)$ such that for all $N\geq N_0$, $A\subseteq [N]$ with $|A|\geq \delta N$, there exists $y\neq 0$ such that $$|\{x : x,x+y^2\in A\}|\geq (\delta^2-\epsilon)N,$$ with $N_0(\epsilon)\leq e^{1/\epsilon^c}$.
+(Furstenberg–Sárközy) For all \epsilon>0, there exists N_0=N_0(\epsilon) such that for all N\geq N_0, A\subseteq [N] with |A|\geq \delta N, there exists y\neq 0 such that |\{x : x,x+y^2\in A\}|\geq (\delta^2-\epsilon)N,

 Problem 2.6.

-[Sean Prendiville] (1) Prove lower bounds of the form $N_0(\epsilon)>superpoly(1/\epsilon)$, or even just $N_0(\epsilon)>1/\epsilon^{10}$.
+[Sean Prendiville] (1) Prove lower bounds of the form N_0(\epsilon)>superpoly(1/\epsilon), or even just N_0(\epsilon)>1/\epsilon^{10}.

-(2) What happens in the function field case $\mathbb{F}_p[t]_{< n}$?
+(2) What happens in the function field case \mathbb{F}_p[t]_{< n}?
 Can we prove upper/lower bounds?

 Cite this as: AimPL: High-dimensional phenomena in discrete analysis, available at http://aimpl.org/highdimdiscrete.